fluxmeister/carservice/carservice/README.md

-CarService v2.0 - Copyright (C)  Zeljko Stevanovic aka fluxmeister, 2019.
+CarService v2.0 - Copyright (C)  Zeljko Stevanovic aka fluxmeister, 2020.
 All Rights Reserved.

-Java program that handles with CarService entities: vehicles and customers.
+SpringBoot/AngularJS webapp that handles with CarService entities, such are vehicles and customers.
+Work orders are expected for implementation in future.

 REQUIREMENTS